New CAHSS scholarship program

 Kevin Lynch turned his family's experiences with mental health issues into a mission that led to creating the The Quell Foundation.
-Now, the Massachusetts-based nonprofit is setting up a new scholarship to benefit Family Therapy students in NSU's College of Arts, Humanities, and Social Sciences.
+Now, the Massachusetts-based nonprofit is setting up a new scholarship to benefit Department of Family Therapy students in NSU's College of Arts, Humanities, and Social Sciences.

 Left picture: Michael Rolleston, Honggang Yang, Kevin Lynch, Shelley Green, Valerie Judd, Monica Schroeder.

 Lynch is a U.S. Navy veteran and healthcare professional.
 In 2006, his son Nick began an eight-year state prison sentence in Massachusetts at age 18.
 Nick Lynch had been diagnosed with bipolar disorder, and in prison he was frequently placed in isolation for various infractions.
 The frequent isolation, combined with a lack of mental health treatment and self-medication, caused him to develop clinical depression and acute anxiety.
 Upon release in 2012, Nick Lynch was referred to a therapist and unable to get a drug prescription.
 That sent him back to the path of illicit drugs in violation of his probation, leading to three more years in prison.